Colleen Lancaster

 Discretion through a functional wellness app

-Haven appears as a standard mental health journal where users track their mood and well-being.
+Haven appears as a digital mental health journal where users track their mood and well-being.
 Behind this interface, prompts subtly guide users to document crucial evidence.

 Guided prompts or blank journal

-Users can document events with two options: a guided format for step-by-step support and a blank version for flexibility.
+Users can document events with two options: a guided format to reduce cognitive load and a blank version for recording information quickly.

 Usability testing